NEA Festival Fund

-The NEA Festival Fund program is a regrant program administered by CNY Arts and made possible with funds from the National Endowment for the Arts.
-The goal of the NEA Festival Fund program is to provide grant funding for arts & cultural festivals with high artistic excellence and artistic merit to nonprofit organizations in Cortland, Herkimer, Madison, Oneida, Onondaga, and Oswego Counties.
+The Festival Fund program is a regrant program administered by CNY Arts and made possible with funds from the National Endowment for the Arts, the County of Onondaga, and The Trust for Cultural Resources of the County of Onondaga.
+The goal of the Festival Fund program is to provide grant funding for arts & cultural festivals with high artistic excellence and artistic merit to nonprofit organizations in Cortland, Herkimer, Madison, Oneida, Onondaga, and Oswego Counties.

-How to apply: All applications must be submitted online through Submittable
+: All applications must be submitted online through

 Who May Apply: 501(c)(3) Nonprofit organizations that host arts & cultural festivals with high artistic excellence & artistic merit in Cortland, Herkimer, Madison, Oneida, Onondaga, & Oswego Counties